 Amina Wright, Senior Curator at The Holburne Museum

-The exhibition 'Bruegel: Defining a Dynasty', curated by Jennifer Scott and Amy Orrock, is open daily at The Holburne Museum, Bath, until Sunday 4th June 2017.
-Closing soon!
+The exhibition 'Bruegel: Defining a Dynasty', curated by Jennifer Scott and Amy Orrock, was on display at The Holburne Museum, Bath, in 2017.

 An accompanying book, Bruegel: Defining a Dynasty (Philip Wilson Publishers, 2017) is available from The Holburne Museum's shop: www.holburne.org/shop